Prediction of several Co-based La$_3$Ni$_2$O$_7$-like superconducting materials

-In both Th- and Cl-doped cobaltates, the self-energies of the $d_{z^2}$ and $d_{x^2-y^2}$ orbitals exhibit a linear frequency dependence with a finite intercept at low frequencies, signaling non-Fermi-liquid behavior.
-In addition, the magnitudes of Im$\Sigma(i\omega_n)$ for the $d_{z^2}$ orbitals are larger than those of the $d_{x^2-y^2}$ orbitals, suggesting stronger correlations in the former.
-These features align with the behavior observed for Ni in La$_3$Ni$_2$O$_7$.
+In the lower panels of~Fig.~\ref{fig:band}, the momentum-resolved spectral functions calculated by DFT+DMFT at 290~K show that the $e_g$ bands become substantially broadened, indicating strong correlation.
+The correlation-induced renormalization further narrows the $e_g$ bandwidths in both LCO-Th and LCO-Cl, resulting in nearly flat bands at the Fermi level.
+These features closely resemble those found in LNO.

-The obvious difference is that the magnitudes of Im$\Sigma(i\omega_n)$ for the $d_{z^2}$ and $d_{x^2-y^2}$ orbitals of Ni in La$_3$Ni$_2$O$_7$ are more comparable, whereas a clearly separation is observed for the corresponding Co orbitals in Th- and Cl-doped cobaltates.
-This disparity arises from local structural distortions induced by Th or Cl doping.
-Specifically, doping leads to axial elongation of the CoO$_6$ octahedra, increasing the ratio of apical to in-plane Co-O bond lengths compared to the NiO$_6$ octahedra in La$_3$Ni$_2$O$_7$ (see Table S1).
-This elongation enhances the crystal-field splitting within the $e_g$ manifold, lowering the energy of the $d_{z^2}$ orbital relative to $d_{x^2-y^2}$, thereby amplifying the low-frequency self-energy differences between these two orbitals.
+{\it Similarly strong correlations}.
+To investigate correlation effects, Fig.~\ref{fig:self-energy} presents the imaginary part of self-energy, Im$\Sigma(i\omega_n)$, at Matsubara frequencies for the Co $e_g$ orbitals in Th- and Cl-doped LCO, compared with the Ni $e_g$ orbitals in LNO.
+Im$\Sigma(i\omega_n)$ of the Co $d_{x^2-y^2}$ orbital is similar to that for the Ni $d_{x^2-y^2}$ orbital in LNO, but with smaller magnitudes.
+Im$\Sigma(i\omega_n)$ of the Co $d_{z^2}$ orbital exhibits a profile remarkably similar to that of the Ni $d_{z^2}$ orbital in LNO.
+For the Th-doped cobaltate, Im$\Sigma(i\omega_n)$ of the Co $d_{z^2}$ orbital exhibits a finite intercept, signaling non-Fermi-liquid behavior.
+For the Cl-doped cobaltate, Im$\Sigma(i\omega_n)$ for the Co $d_{z^2}$ orbital displays nonlinear frequency dependence at low frequencies, implying potential strange metal behavior.
+In addition, the magnitudes of Im$\Sigma(i\omega_n)$ for the $d_{z^2}$ orbitals are larger than those for the $d_{x^2-y^2}$ orbitals, indicating stronger correlations in the former.
+These features resemble those observed for the Ni in LNO.